willwhitney/reprieve/readme.md

 2. A `train_step_fn` which takes in the current state and a batch of data `(batch_x, batch_y)` and returns an updated state and the loss on that batch.
 3. An `eval_fn` which takes in the current state and a batch of data `(batch_x, batch_y)` and returns only the loss on that batch.
 Note that `eval_fn` must not mutate the state.

 Implementing your own algorithm (such as a convolutional probe network or a linear model trained with AdaDelta) is as simple as implementing those three functions.
-For an example, see the `make_algorithm` function of !CHANGE LINK! [reprieve.algorithms.mlp](reprieve/algorithms/mlp.py) (a JAX algorithm) or [reprieve.algorithms.torch_mlp](reprieve/algorithms/torch_mlp.py) (a Pytorch algorithm).
+For an example, see the `make_algorithm` function of [reprieve.algorithms.mlp](reprieve/algorithms/mlp.py) (a JAX algorithm) or [reprieve.algorithms.torch_mlp](reprieve/algorithms/torch_mlp.py) (a Pytorch algorithm).

-We recommend starting from !CHANGE LINK! [reprieve.algorithms.mlp](reprieve/algorithms/mlp.py) and modifying the architecture or optimizer if you are writing your own algorithm.
+We recommend starting from [reprieve.algorithms.mlp](reprieve/algorithms/mlp.py) and modifying the architecture or optimizer if you are writing your own algorithm.

 ## Full API documentation